04

 Most first-time buyers see 12 to 30 yachts before shortlisting three to five.
 The visit phase is where brokers add genuine value: they have walked the inventory and know what is rough and what is tight.
 It is also where they extract budget, intended use, decision timeline, and family involvement that will shape every subsequent recommendation.

-Two disciplines protect the shortlist phase.
-First, do not disclose budget to anyone who earns contingent on a sale closing.
+Two disciplines protect the shortlist.
+First, do not disclose budget to anyone paid contingent on a sale closing.
 Disclose use case, size band, and propulsion preference; let the broker fit yachts to the use case.
 The budget conversation belongs with the independent adviser.
-Second, walk yachts in the company of the independent adviser as well as the broker; the independent adviser is looking for things the broker is not paid to find.
+Second, walk yachts with the independent adviser alongside the broker; the independent adviser is looking for things the broker is not paid to find.

 The shortlist should be three to five yachts, ideally from at least two brokerages.
-A shortlist drawn entirely from a single broker's central-agency book is structurally limited.
+A shortlist drawn entirely from a single broker's central-agency book is narrow by definition.
 The independent adviser can run a parallel scan against the entire market.

 Pre-purchase survey

-The pre-purchase survey is the single highest-leverage piece of due diligence in the acquisition, and the one most commonly compromised by a buyer in a rush, in love with the yacht, or relying on the seller's most recent class survey.
+The pre-purchase survey is the single most consequential piece of due diligence in the acquisition, and the one most commonly compromised by a buyer in a rush, in love with the yacht, or relying on the seller's most recent class survey.

 A proper survey on a 40m yacht runs 4 to 7 days afloat plus haul-out, costs USD 25,000 to 60,000, and involves an independently-engaged surveyor (not the broker's), a class society inspector where applicable, and a paint, electrical, and mechanical specialist as scope demands.
 Recognised surveyors include Wolfson Marine, Ward & McKenzie, Patton Marine, Winterbothams.
 The independence test applies: if the broker recommended the surveyor, the surveyor is not independent.

-What the survey catches: corrosion, structural issues, paint condition, mechanical wear, electrical compliance, generator and HVAC condition, hull damage history, deck and superstructure issues.
+What the survey catches: corrosion, structural issues, paint condition, mechanical wear, electrical compliance, generator and HVAC condition, hull damage history.
 What it commonly misses: forthcoming class survey costs, latent design defects masked by patch repairs, hidden system modifications, and the full maintenance history.

 The surveyor produces a report with deficiencies categorised by severity.
 The buyer has three options: walk away, renegotiate, or proceed.
-The reflexive instinct of inexperienced buyers is to fix small problems with the seller.
 The disciplined response is to renegotiate; every deficiency the survey did not catch is one the buyer will discover and pay for after closing.

 The survey is the moment at which the asymmetry between buyer and seller is most acute.
 Inexperienced buyers spend it reassuring themselves.
 Disciplined buyers spend it negotiating.